By Hayley Stobbs R.Ac, CNC

 3. Wash your pillow case every week and refrain from touching your face to prevent bacterial build-up that can cause break-outs.

 4. Do a facial lymphatic massage in the morning and create an evening skin routine.
-Apply skin toner after using a mild cleanser or water to cleanse.
+Apply skin toner after using a mild cleanser.
+While cleansing you can use facial cups or facial gua sha tools as directed by your practitioner.
 Next, use a jade facial roller (pop in the freezer for a cooling, tightening effect), and then apply an antioxidant-rich facial serum.
+Another option is to use the facial cups and/or gua sha tools once you’ve applied the serum.

 5. Use minimal make-up and choose simple, natural ingredients.
 Complex, chemical-laden ingredients are difficult for the skin to read and can be harmful for the environment.
 Check out skindeep.org cosmetic database and Beauty Counter to learn more.